shauntsr/tp/docs/DeveloperGuide.md

 * **Backlink** - A reverse link showing which notes link to the current note
 * **Note Link** - A connection between two notes that represents a relationship or reference
 * **Placeholder Link** - A link to a note that doesn't exist yet, indicating future content to create
-* **Fuzzy Search** - A search method that finds approximate matches, allowing for typos and variations
 * **CLI** - Command Line Interface; a text-based interface for interacting with the application
 * **Root Path** - The base directory where all ZettelCLI repositories are stored (default: `data/`)
 * **Config File** - `.zettelConfig` file that stores the current active repository name